 - Laramie River.

 Utah is another fantastic state for gold panning.
 Generally, its northern waterways contain gold, but you shouldn’t focus only on them.

 In history, Utah’s first gold rush began in its southeastern territories in 1883 at the Glenn Canyon on the Colorado River.

 So basically, you shouldn’t ignore any part of this state if you were to visit it.
 If we look at some of the best rivers to pan for gold in Utah, we will always find the San Juan River, Green River, Raft River, or Colorado River among the top places to visit.

-What is interesting about Utah is that you can find gold in its deserts as well.
+What is interesting about Utah is that you can also find gold in its deserts.
 However, you need to dry-pan for it, a complex skill to master.
 Still, if you find someone willing to teach you, you never know what you might find!